Analysis | Why Ghosn’s Back in Jail and What It Says About Japan

 Carlos Ghosn was a jet-setting captain of industry, the brash superhero who helped save both Renault SA and Nissan Motor Co.
-To the shock of many, on Nov.
-19 he was arrested in Japan and detained for months in a murky case involving his personal finances, as prosecutors levied charge after charge.
-Finally released on March 6, his bail of 1 billion yen ($9 million) was among the highest ever in Japan.
-Even then, a month later he was behind bars again facing new charges.
-As the legal drama unfolds, Ghosn’s alleged conduct isn’t the only thing under scrutiny.
+To the shock of many, he was arrested in Japan on Nov.
+19 on allegations of financial misconduct.
+After 108 days in jail, he was released on March 6 on bail of 1 billion yen ($9 million) -- among the highest ever in Japan.
+A month later the former executive was re-arrested on suspicion of using money from Nissan for his own purposes.
+As the legal drama unfolds and prosecutors seek to build their case, Ghosn’s alleged conduct isn’t the only thing under scrutiny.
 So is Japan’s legal system and its near-perfect conviction rate.

 1. Why was Ghosn rearrested?

 In Japan, it’s fairly common practice as prosecutors pursue an investigation.
-(Ghosn was arrested three times already before winning bail.)
-Authorities brought him back in on suspicion of aggravated breach of trust and using company money for personal purposes.
-The move came soon after Renault and Nissan were said to have uncovered payments that allegedly went toward corporate jets, a yacht and Ghosn’s son’s startup through intermediaries in the Middle East.
+Authorities brought him back in April 4 on suspicion of aggravated breach of trust and using company money for personal purposes.
+The move came soon after Renault and Nissan were said to have uncovered payments that allegedly went toward corporate jets through an Amsterdam-based subsidiary, and toward a yacht and Ghosn’s son’s startup through intermediaries in the Middle East.
 Renault’s board said internal auditors found questionable expenses that “may amount to several million euros since 2010.”
 French authorities were alerted.

 2. What was he charged with already?